 But where were people most likely to start a new business and what industries saw the highest number of new businesses?

-We have analysed more than a quarter of a million new businesses registrations to find the country's entrepreneurial hotspots as well as the types of businesses they’re starting.
+Capital on Tap have analysed more than a half a million new businesses registrations to find the country's entrepreneurial hotspots as well as the types of businesses they’re starting.

 The UK’s lockdown entrepreneurial hotspots

 We scored 346 UK local authorities and Greater London on the total number of registrations, the ratio of population to start-ups, and year-on-year registrations to find the areas with the most entrepreneurial spirit.